image of the earth

 See also: To what degree does temperature impact EV range?

-If you’re thinking about buying an electric vehicle (EV), there are some important factors to consider.
-These three questions are probably at the top of your list:
+If you’re considering buying an electric vehicle, these three questions are probably at the top of your list:

 • How much will the EV cost?